IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Launching Payara on System Boot
 ===============================

-The Dataverse software installation script will start Payara if necessary, but you may find the following scripts helpful to launch Payara start automatically on boot.
+The Dataverse Software installation script will start Payara if necessary, but you may find the following scripts helpful to launch Payara start automatically on boot.
 They were originally written for Glassfish but have been adjusted for Payara.

 - This :download:`Systemd file<../_static/installation/files/etc/systemd/payara.service>` may be serve as a reference for systems using Systemd (such as RHEL/CentOS 7 or Ubuntu 16+)
 - This :download:`init script<../_static/installation/files/etc/init.d/payara.init.service>` may be useful for RHEL/CentOS 6 or Ubuntu >= 14 if you're using a Payara service account, or
 - This :download:`Payara init script <../_static/installation/files/etc/init.d/payara.init.root>` may be helpful if you're just going to run Payara as root (not recommended).

-It is not necessary for Payara to be running before you execute the Dataverse software installation script; it will start Payara for you.
+It is not necessary for Payara to be running before you execute the Dataverse Software installation script; it will start Payara for you.

 Please note that you must run Payara in an English locale.
 If you are using something like ``LANG=de_DE.UTF-8``, ingest of tabular data will fail with the message "RoundRoutines:decimal separator no in right place".